Skip to main content

 Your tummy muscles help lift and support the weight of your baby.
 This can reduce the strain on your back and pelvis.

-1. Feel the muscles by placing your hands on your lower tummy, below your belly button.
+1. Put your hands on your lower tummy, below your belly button.

 2. Breathe in normally.

-3. As you breathe out, gently pull your tummy muscles in and away from your hands.
+3. Breathe out, gently pulling your tummy muscles in and away from your hands.

 Slaintecare logo